mwelponer/cpp-pills/README.md

 for (int i = 0; i < 50; i++)
 	a2d[i] = new int[50];

+// so to delete we need to de
+]
-// so to delete we need to dolete them one by one for (int i = 0; i < 50; i++)
+\lete them one by one
+for (int i = 0; i < 50; i++)
 	delete[] a2d[i];
 // and finally